operational resilience

 Operational resilience is a firm's ability to keep delivering its important business services through disruption, and to recover within limits it has agreed in advance.
 The shift from older thinking is subtle but real: instead of asking whether a system might fail, you assume it will, and you design around the consequences.

 Regulators anchor the whole discipline on important business services.
 These are the services that, if interrupted, would cause intolerable harm to customers or threaten market integrity.
 For a retail bank that means access to deposits, card payments, and online banking.
 For a custodian it means settlement.
 The test is harm to the outside world, not inconvenience to the firm.
+Supervisors expect firms to map each service, identify every resource it depends on, then test what breaks when any of those dependencies fail.
+That extends past core banking platforms to questions like whether the MLRO can still file suspicious activity reports during a major incident.

 Each important service gets an impact tolerance.
 This is a hard number: the maximum disruption the firm can absorb before the harm becomes unacceptable.
 "Payments restored within four hours" is an impact tolerance.
 "We aim to fix things quickly" is not.
 The board owns these numbers and has to defend them to supervisors.